 Personal Protective Equipment (PPE) Categories explained

-The Personal Protective Equipment Directive is a European one but it is one of the most stringent enforcement directives relating to PPE in the world which is why the level of European PPE compliance is typically very high, especially relating to the Category 3 (Complex) which Arc Flash Protective Clothing is in.
+The Personal Protective Equipment Regulation is a European one but it is one of the most stringent enforcement regulation relating to PPE in the world which is why the level of European PPE compliance is typically very high, especially relating to the Category 3 (Complex) which Arc Flash Protective Clothing is in.

-This blog will explain the purpose, scope and timescale of the Personal Protective Equipment Directive.
+This blog will explain the purpose, scope and timescale of the Personal Protective Equipment Regulation.

-Personal Protective Equipment (PPE) directive covers “Any device or appliance designed to be worn or held by an individual for protection against one or more health and safety hazards”.
+Personal Protective Equipment (PPE) regulation covers “Any device or appliance designed to be worn or held by an individual for protection against one or more health and safety hazards”.

 All protective equipment is required to comply, whether it is intended for use at work or in the home